 How Much Does Amazon Spend on Google Ads?

 The biggest online retailer in the world is Amazon, and Google is the biggest search engine.
 The fact that Amazon spends a lot of money on Google ads should not be shocking.
-Walmart is Google’s top advertising customer, with Amazon coming in second, and it’s projected to spend $10.8 billion on Google advertisements in 2022!
+Walmart is Google’s top advertising customer, with Amazon coming in second, and spent $10.8 billion on Google advertisements in 2022!

 That is so much money!
 But it’s also a wise financial decision.
 Amazon makes sure that its products and services are prominently displayed when people search for them online by spending money on Google ads.
 And the results show up in higher sales and a larger market share.
 Therefore, don’t be surprised if Amazon keeps spending a lot on Google ads in the future.